amitofsk/dandy/docs/Dandy.md

 ##### 8.5.2.2.
 Write the microcontroller code

+(TODO: Finish debugging this example.)

 #### 8.5.2 Option C: Vector example, microcontroller side
 In this section, we wire up the sensor and write the code for the microcontroller.
 This section assumes you are using the PSoC6 and MicroPython.

 ##### 8.5.2.1 Wire up the sensor
 As shown in the figure below, connect 3V3 on the sensor to power on the PSoC.
 Connect GND on the sensor to GND on the PSoC.
-Con nect SCL on the sensor to 6.0 on the PSoC, and connect pin SDA on the sensor to 6.1 on the RPi.
+Connect SCL on the sensor to 6.0 on the PSoC, and connect pin SDA on the sensor to 6.1 on the PSoC.

 ![Magnet sensor and PSoC](./docPics/magnetPSoC.png)